 Light – Lots of sun, with protection from hot afternoon sun.
 They can do well indoors on a south facing window sill.
 If they don’t get enough light they will get elongated and stretched out, and then their next pair of leaves might not be able to grow all the way to the top.
 In this case the plant has a high chance of death.

-Soil – Extremely well draining gritty soil mix, such as Vivid Root Mineral Mix.
-Many people use the 10% organic matter rule for lithops soil, however I prefer to rely on my trials of which soil mix recipes dry out the fastest.
+Soil – Extremely well draining gritty soil mix, such as my Vivid Root Soil Mix.
 Be sure your mix has a variety of particle sizes, and minimal dust.

 Plant your lithops deeply so the top of the leaves is even with the top of the soil.
 They like to be mostly buried and they shouldn’t stick out too much.
 It’s best to keep different types of lithops in separate pots, since they might need different amounts of water at different times.

 Water – The absolute most common mistake in growing lithops is watering them too much.
 They really need very little water.
 If they have a 2nd set of leaves that they are still absorbing, don’t water them until the outer leaves have dried up.